Travels with V

 It’s like a giant picnic.
 Sellers balance food and drinks cruising the slopes, many offering a delicacy in this part of the world, “Cuy”, grilled Guinea-pig.
 Others carry grilled corn cobs or beer, which is much needed, the waiting for the second part of Inti Raymi to start seems endless.

 When our backs threatens to break In two, after the longest wait in entertainment history, the actors finally enter the field and the podium, and the show begins.
 This part of Inti Raymi tells tales from the legends and lore from Inca history.
-Included is a realistic depiction of a central ritual – the slaughter of a sacred llama.
+Included is a realistic depiction of a central ritual – the sacrifice of a llama.

 Here too the stage is surrounded by hundreds of dancers doing complicated tours in billowy rows over the fields, or kneeling before the king and his high priests.